Ease Your Joint Pain

 Stretch It Out

-“Stretching keeps the muscles flexible, strong and healthy, and we need that flexibility to maintain a range of motion in the joints.
-Without it, the muscles shorten and become tight.
-Then, when you call on the muscles for activity, they are weak and unable to extend all the way.
-That puts you at risk for joint pain, strains and muscle damage,” says Harvard Health. leaving site icon
+“Stretching keeps the muscles flexible, strong and healthy.
+We need that flexibility to maintain a range of motion in the joints.
+Otherwise, muscles shorten and become tight.
+That can make the muscles weak, which puts you at risk for joint pain, strains and muscle damage,” says Harvard Health. leaving site icon

 Stretching is also helpful, especially for people with arthritis, because it lubricates your joints.
 And it helps you maintain the full movement of your joints.